johanberntsson/PunyInform/README.md

 compiler maintained by David Kinder, at https://github.com/DavidKinder/Inform6.
 Binaries can be found at the [IF-Archive](https://www.ifarchive.org/indexes/if-archive/infocom/compilers/inform6/executables/).
 PunyInform requires at least Inform v6.36.
-The recommended version is v6.40.
+We recommended using the latest version.

 You can also use [borogove.app](https://borogove.app/) to write PunyInform code and play the resulting game in your browser.
 Just select PunyInform from the dropdown menu under Inform 6 and press the arrow next to it.
-It's meant for desktop use only though, so don't expect to do development work on your phone.

 ![A minimal game in PunyInform](https://github.com/johanberntsson/PunyInform/blob/master/documentation/screenshots/simplegame.png?raw=true)